 SonarCloud databases, snapshots and backups are encrypted at rest, in all environments, with SonarSource managed keys.
 Logs are stored on protected S3 buckets and encrypted with AWS managed keys.
 The production environment is strictly separate from all non-production environments, such as our development and testing environments.
 Sensitive data is sanitized in a dedicated sanitization environment prior to use in any non-production environment.

 The SonarCloud platform, user interface, APIs and authentication mechanisms regularly pass penetration testing conducted by external companies, specializing in cyber and application security.
 We run these at a minimum twice per year.
-For the latest reports and resolved issues, you can download the assessment by Cure53.
+The latest reports can be downloaded from our public Security Profile.

 In case you find a vulnerability, please follow our Responsible Vulnerability Disclosure process to report it to our security team.